kuzzleio/kuzzle/docs/security/authentication.md

 ## Overview

 Kuzzle uses [passportjs](http://passportjs.org/) to enable authentication with a potentially large amount of providers, for example:
-* basic username/password authentication (enabled by default)
+* local username/password authentication (enabled by default)
 * oauth2 providers like github or google
 * SAML providers
 * etc.